DesislavaNaydenova/pp5_cherry_leaves_mildew_detection/README.md

 - Expand the dataset to include more examples of challenging cases.
 - Experiment with advanced model architectures and hyperparameter tuning.

+## Fixed Bugs

+1. **ValueError**: Input 0 of layer sequential is incompatible with the layer: expected axis -1 of input shape to have value 3 but received input with shape (None, 256, 256, 4).
+The error occurs because the input image has an unexpected number of channels (4 instead of the expected 3), which indicates the image might include an alpha channel.
+   - Update Image Preprocessing: Modify the resize_input_image function to ensure the input image has exactly 3 channels (RGB).
+If the image has 4 channels (RGBA), remove the alpha channel.
+   - Validate Input Image: Before passing the image to the model, confirm its shape is (256, 256, 3).
+   - Test Image Upload: Ensure the Mildew_Detection_body function only accepts valid images.

 ## Unfixed Bugs

 1. **Misclassifications**: